 IAS requires authors wishing to make their article open access to sign an Open Access Agreement providing for the article to be made available under one of the Creative Commons Licenses in order to meet the terms of open access publication and ensure the broadest possible dissemination.
 The Creative Commons website explains how these licenses work.
 The publication is licensed under a Creative Commons License (CC BY).
 View Legal Code

 These guidelines describe authorship principles and good authorship practices to which prospective authors should adhere.
 All those designated as authors must meet up all four criteria for authorship.

 Authorship credit should be based on:

-- Substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data.
+- Substantial contributions to conception and design, data acquisition, or data analysis and interpretation.

 - Drafting the article or revising it critically for important intellectual content.

 - Approved the version to be published; and